Towards compressed baryonic matter densities: thermodynamics and transport coefficients: Results and discussion

 In an attempt to quantify the thermodynamic properties, we also plot the quantities $\varepsilon/nT$ and $P/nT$, which are reminiscent of the equi-partition law and the ideal gas equation of state.
 The massless limit for these quantities is 3.15 and 1.05, respectively.
 These values are exactly 3 and 1 for a classical ideal gas, which follows the Maxwell-Boltzmann distribution.
 The equi-partition relation then interprets the average energy per particle as $\langle\varepsilon\rangle=\varepsilon/n=3T$, where 3 can be considered as the degrees of freedom.
 Here, for a massless QGP, we obtain this value to be around 3.15, and interestingly, this value of effective degrees of freedom changes with temperature in the effective QCD models.
 The results for effective quark models, NJL, and chiral effective models approach this value for $\varepsilon/nT$ and $P/nT$ as we approach the chiral limit at high temperatures due to chiral symmetry restoration.
 However, the HRG model results exhibit an exceptional trend.
 This deviation from the expected chiral-limit behavior likely arises from the underlying philosophy of the HRG framework, which treats hadrons as non-interacting degrees of freedom and does not have explicit chiral symmetry restoration.

 Similarly, the transport coefficients at zero net baryon density are well-studied, and here we present the results for electrical conductivity and shear viscosity at finite temperature for reference before moving on to the results at finite density.
-Fig.~\ref{transport_T} displays the normalized electrical conductivity $\sigma/(\tau_c T^2)$ and shear viscosity $\eta/(\tau_c T^4)$ of a two-flavor quark system in the massless limit (purple solid line) as well as in the NJL (yellow dotted curve) and chiral effective (orange dashed curve) models.
-Results for a two-flavor HRG model (blue dash-dotted curve) are also included.
+Fig.~\ref{transport_T} displays the normalized electrical conductivity $\sigma/(\tau_c T^2)$ and shear viscosity $\eta/(\tau_c T^4)$ of a three-flavor quark system in the massless limit (purple solid line) as well as in the NJL (yellow dotted curve) and chiral effective (red dashed curve) models.
+Results for the HRG model (blue dash-dotted curve) are also included.

 Similar to the thermodynamic quantities, the massless estimates can be a good reference point for different model estimations of transport coefficients, and the results of NJL and chiral effective model should approach these values as the chiral symmetry is restored.
 The massless limit for the transport coefficients, electrical conductivity, and shear viscosity has the following forms: